-Since ever Zagreb got its first farmers market back in 1890, farmers’ markets became and still remain “the belly of the neighborhoods”.
-I don’t know one single Zagreb neighborhood that doesn’t have its own farmers market.
-I’ve read somewhere that there are 28 such markets in Zagreb.
-Impressive!
-And seriously, markets are an integral part of Zagreb lifestyle.
+Zagreb got its first farmers' market back in 1890, and ever since the markets remain “the belly of the neighborhoods”.
+I've read somewhere that there are 28 green markets in Zagreb.
+They are an integral part of the Zagreb lifestyle.
 Vibrant, noisy, and lively, they are the best places to feel a local vibe.

 The most popular farmers' market is Dolac.
-Centrally located, just behind the main square, Dolac spreads on two floors.
-The upper level features open-air green market, souvenirs, and clothes, enclosed fish market, bars and restaurants mostly serving fast food or marenda.
-The ground level is enclosed and it features butcheries, bakeries, speciality food stores, and my favorite part – a dairy section.
+Centrally located, just behind the main square, Dolac spreads over two floors.
+The upper level features an open-air green market, souvenirs, and clothes stand, an enclosed fish market, bars, and restaurants mostly serving fast food or marenda.
+The ground level is enclosed and it features butcheries, bakeries, specialty food stores, and my favorite part – a dairy section.

 Another popular farmers' market in Zagreb is Britanac.
-It's only two tram station from the main square direction East (tram no. 1, 6, or 11).
-And while Britanac is really the city center, it feels much more intimate than Dolac.
-Maybe it's due to the fact that market is actually in the middle of a town's square (Britanski Trg), or a wear-and-tear look of the buildings surrounding it, but Britanac is kind of place people feel good at.
+It's only two tram stations from the main square direction East (tram no. 1, 6, or 11).
+Britanac feels much more intimate than Dolac.
+Maybe it's due to the fact that the market is actually in the middle of a town's square (Britanski Trg), or the wear-and-tear look of the buildings surrounding it, but Britanac is the kind of place where people feel good.
 Every Sunday the antique market takes place on Britanac.

-Our tip: Have a breakfast at Kava Tava.
+Our tip: Have a specialty coffee at the Eliscaffe.

 Other popular markets are Kvatric and Tresnjevka.